cnpm/cnpmjs.org/README.md

 * **Simple to deploy**: only need `mysql` and a [simple store system](https://github.com/cnpm/cnpmjs.org/wiki/NFS-Guide).
 You can get the source code through `npm` or `git`.
 * **Low cost and easy maintenance**: package.json info store in mysql, tarball store in CDN or other store systems.
-* **Automatic synchronization**: aotumatic synchronization from any registry specified, support tow sync modes.
+* **Automatic synchronization**: automatic synchronization from any registry specified, support tow sync modes.
   - sync all modules from specified registry.
   - only sync the modules that exist in you own registry.
 * **Manual synchronization**: automatic synchronization may has little delay, but you can syn immediately by manually.